Jo3690/SOG/SubOptGraph/blue_OLED_paras/read.md

 Model parameters in this folder are used to predict the blue OLED emitter samples through transfer learning, so you can use them to predict the data in the SubOptGraph/data/OLED_data.xlsx.
+While for PLQY and FWHM the hyperparameters for num_layers, mini_layers and mlp_layers are 5,3,2 and 5,3,3, respectively.